Simultaneous Gamma-Neutron Vision device: a portable and versatile tool for nuclear inspections: Acknowledgements

-This work is a development that arises from the i-TED detection system that has been designed and constructed in the framework of the ERC Grant Agreement Nr.
-681740.
-We acknowledge funding from the Universitat de Val\`encia through the Valoritza i Transfereix Programme and from the Agencia Valenciana de Innovaci\'on (AVI) through the Scientific Unit for Business Innovation (Unidad Científica de Innovación Empresarial - UCIE) of IFIC and a collaborative effort with the Instituto Tecnol\'ogico del Pl\'astico (AIMPLAS).
+We acknowledge the support of the Agencia Valenciana de Innovaci\'on (AVI) through the Scientific Unit for Business Innovation (Unidad Científica de Innovación Empresarial - UCIE) of IFIC and a collaborative effort with the Instituto Tecnol\'ogico del Pl\'astico (AIMPLAS).
 We would like to thank J.V.
-Civera, D. Tchogna and the staff of the Mechanics Workshop at IFIC for their excellent CAD design and manufacturing work.
+Civera, D. Tchogna of the Mechanics Workshop at IFIC for their excellent CAD design and manufacturing work towards the first prototype.